moetunes/Some_sorta_bar/Readme.md

 Font is set at compile time and the height of the bar is relevant to the font height.

+Alignment is set at compile time and can be left, center or right.

 *The window manager might need it's space for a bar adjusted.*

 The bar has the override redirect flag set to true so it can be rebuilt and started again without the wm trying to map it.